RagnarB83/ash-documentation/docs/setup.rst

     julia julia-packages-setup.jl  #This launches the julia interpreter and requests installation of required Julia packages for ASH.

 This will download and install required Julia packages.

-This step is likely required for each new user on a computing cluster.
+.. note:: To avoid having to setup the Julia packages for each user on a computing cluster, one can specify a global Julia package-store-location: export JULIA_DEPOT_PATH=/path/to/julia-packages-dir  before running :  julia julia-packages-setup.jl

 If there is an error like this: ERROR: SystemError: opening file "/path/to/.julia/registries/General/Registry.toml": No such file or directory